 Big city folks and Indian tourists at tourist attractions can care less about your camera, because they’re already striking poses for their own mobile cameras (I’ve seen a handful even doing their own photoshoots!).
 But outside of those heavy urban environments, you’ll find more curiosity towards the camera.
 Unlike other countries, an Indian staring at your camera does not mean thieving intentions.
 Cameras are equated with films and fame and just honest curiosity.

 Tip:You’ll find India is a photogenic country, with the best and most genuine smiles.
 If you take a photo, show them the photo.
 In rare cases, I’ve gone to the local copy place to make copies.

-2. Foreign Travelers (and moreso, blond hair, blue eyes and fair skin travelers).
+Foreign Travelers (especially blond hair, blue eyes and fair skin travelers).

 That’s a bit of a novelty in Asia in general.
 But in India, there are many Indians that haven’t seen many ethnicities outside their country or town.
 Rural folks will be especially in awe of this.
 If you’re a family with young children who fit this description, keep in mind, your child may become the new sensation.
 Some Indians who don’t know any better, may try to touch it.
 They don’t mean harm or bad intentions, but it’s like touching an angelic being.

 5. It will make a better traveler of you